What's Biting: Trolling For King Mackerel

 That means slow-trolling for Spanish mackerel and small King mackerel is wide open for those who prefer to stay close to shore, sometimes within yards of the beach.

-Just about any boat, excluding john boats and bass boats, will do for trolling the beach for Spanish mackerel and small kings.
-Rod holders on the boat are real handy if you don’t want to have anglers holding the rods and reels while the baits are deployed.
+Just about any boat or rig, excluding john boats and bass boats, will do for trolling the beach for Spanish mackerel and small king mackerel.
+Rod holders on the boat are real handy if you don’t want to have anglers holding the rods and reels while the baits are deployed while fishing.

-Some people love to drag large crankbaits, although you’ll probably have to back off on the throttle a little to keep the baits in the strike zone.
+Some people love to drag large crankbaits while fishing, although you’ll probably have to back off on the throttle a little to keep the baits in the strike zone.

-When you’re using real bait, a boat technique that can be successful is to drift with the wind and bump the motor in and out of gear.
-The bait will rise when the propeller is turning.
+When you’re using live bait while fishing, a boat technique that can be successful is to drift with the wind and bump the motor in and out of gear.
+The live bait will rise when the propeller is turning.
 When the motor is in neutral, the bait will slowly sink, which can often trigger a bite when the fish are a little finicky.

-The daily limit on King mackerel is two per person with a 24-inch fork length minimum.
-Although there is a daily creel limit on Spanish Mackerel of 15 per person with no size limit, I don’t recommend keeping any more than you plan to cook fresh.
-Mackerel are a little oily and don’t freeze well.
+The daily fishing limit on King mackerel is two per person with a 24-inch fork length minimum.
+Although there is a daily creel fishing limit on Spanish Mackerel of 15 per person with no size limit, I don’t recommend keeping any more than you plan to cook fresh.
+Spanish and king mackerel are a little oily and don’t freeze well.
 However, fried in hot oil with a good fish fry mix, fresh Spanish are tasty table fare.